UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Adder_1bit

 Thus, Carry_generator output equations for the four Adder_1bit units can be deduced as shown in Fig. 6.
-All of them consist of only two levels of gates.
-In this circuit NOT literals are not required.
+All of them consisting of only two levels of gates.
+Note that in this circuit, the NOT literals are not required.

 Equations carry generator